SaintHuddini/Fresh_Cut/README.md

 * nav_logo goes to the navbar and is the logo of the website.
 * slide# are the images for the carousel.

+## testing

+* Navbar.

+Works well I have tested it in all forms of devices.

+* Booking Form.

+As I was expecting the booking form pops up when you click on it.
+The booking form will not save any information or send the information anywhere.
+How ever as I was expecting it pops up and looks good.

+* Carousel slides.

+The Carousel slides works.
+If you click on the right side of the picture or vice versa it will slide to that side and show a new image.

+* Jumbotron.

+Works well and is responsive.
+The popup button on the jumbotron works well.

+* Parallax-effect.

+The fixed image works very well I have tried it in github pages and it displays as it should.

+* Popover.

+No bugs on the popovers.

+* Barbers on cards with img and description.

+The image is displaying and is responsive.

+* Gallery section.

+Images are displaying and is responsive and the quality is the same on a smaller device.

+* Price section with description and new price.

+You can see the new  price and the deleted ones.
+Test worked well.

+* Social Media section.

+The icons works very well, when you click on the social media icons a new page opens and directs you to some random barbers social media page.

+* footer (about us, location and hours).

+The footer works good and the a tags on the section works when you click on them.

+## Deployment

+Wrote the code on gitpod and deployed it on Github and Github Pages.

+The diffrence between the deployed site and the first version devolpment is mostly colors and sizes of the contet.

 ## Credits

 In this project I want to give credit to Bootstrap for their amazing frameworks. https://getbootstrap.com/docs/4.4/getting-started/introduction/